plasmo-dev/Plasmo.jl/docs/src/documentation/partitioning.md

-# Partitioning and Graph Operations
+# Partitioning and Graph Analysis
-The [Modeling](@ref) section describes how to construct optigraphs using a bottom-up approach.
-Specifically, we showed how to to use [Hierarchical Modeling](@ref) with subgraphs to create multi-level optigraphs.
-This part of the documentation deals with creating optigraphs using a top-down approach.
+The [Modeling](@ref) section describes how to construct optigraphs using a bottom-up approach with a focus on [Hierarchical Modeling](@ref) to create multi-level optigraphs.
-Specifically, we show how to construct subgraphs using graph partitions and show how `Plasmo.jl` interfaces with standard graph partitioning tools such as [Metis](https://github.com/JuliaSparse/Metis.jl) and [KaHyPar](https://github.com/kahypar/KaHyPar.jl).
+Plasmo.jl also supports creating multi-level optigraphs using a top-down approach.
+This is done using the optigraph partition functions and interfaces to standard graph partitioning tools such as [Metis](https://github.com/JuliaSparse/Metis.jl) and [KaHyPar](https://github.com/kahypar/KaHyPar.jl).

-## Example Problem: Dynamic Optimization
+## Example Partitioning Problem: Dynamic Optimization
 To help demonstrate graph partitioning capabilities in `Plasmo.jl`, we instantiate a simple optimal control problem described by the following equations.
 In this problem, ``x`` is a vector of states and ``u`` is a vector of control actions which are both indexed over the set of time indices ``t \in \{1,...,T\}``.
-The objective function minimizes the state trajectory with minimal control effort (energy), the second equation describes the state dynamics, and the third equation defines the initial condition.
+The objective function minimizes the state trajectory with minimal control effort, the second equation describes the state dynamics, and the third equation defines the initial condition.
 The last two equations define limits on the state and control actions.

 ```@meta